Working Groups and Consultation

 We advocate for our industry through coordinated and considered strategic engagement, underpinned by evidence-informed and member-driven best practice.

 To ensure our responses reflect both the diversity of views across the industry we consult extensively with members and incorporate feedback into submissions.
-If you are a NESA Corporate Member and interested in participating in any of these member consultations, please subscribe now or contact our Policy Team.
+If you are a NESA Corporate Member and interested in participating in any of these member consultations, please contact our Policy Team.

 Member Policy Consultation and Engagement Processes